bcgov/citz-imb-sso-express/techdocs/docs/using-the-package/apis-&-components/sso.md

 An API reference for the parameters of the `sso` function.

+!!! note "Note"
-The Name column starting with `*` means the prop is required.
+    The Name column starting with `*` means the parameter is required.

 <table>
   <!-- Table columns -->